Aakashjammula/mcp_langchain_examples/README.md

 # MCP LangChain Integration Example

-This project demonstrates the integration of Model Control Protocol (MCP) with LangChain and Google's Gemini model to create an AI agent that can search the web using DuckDuckGo.
+This project serves as a tutorial on integrating Model Control Protocol (MCP) with LangChain to build AI agents.
+By using a web search tool (DuckDuckGo) as an example, it demonstrates how to configure and orchestrate tools to enhance the agent's capabilities.
+The concepts and implementation can be extended to integrate other tools and models.

 ## Overview